 His IFA did a complete financial check-up of his portfolio and helped him lay down a set of life-specific goals.
 At present, these include planning for his daughter's higher education and wedding and building a corpus for his retirement.
 All his goals are aimed at achieving a 12 per cent return with a time horizon of at least 15 years.

 With the help of his financial advisor, Arun went down from 22 funds to four funds.
-Advised by his IFA, Arun undertook a well-managed approach towards moving money from old funds to the new ones.
-He first sold the units which were not subject to the short-term capital-gains tax and invested the money in new funds using a systematic transfer plan (STP).
+Advised by his IFA, he first sold the units which were not subject to the short-term capital-gains tax and invested the money in new funds using a systematic transfer plan (STP).
 After one year, he sold the remaining units and has been investing the proceeds through STP.
 At the time of selling these funds, his portfolio had an annual return of around 14 per cent.

 When we talked to Arun about his asset allocation, he revealed that he is mostly an equity mutual fund investor.
-In his portfolio, he has one each of large-, multi-, mid- and small-cap fund.
+In his portfolio, he has one each of large-cap, multi-cap (now flexi-cap), mid-cap and small-cap fund.
 He invests a total of Rs 35,000 in Aditya Birla Sun Life Frontline Equity Fund, DSP Equity Opportunities Fund, HDFC Mid-Cap Opportunities Fund and L&T Emerging Businesses Fund.
 Continuing with his portfolio discipline, he plans to increase these recently started SIPs based on his increments.

 To ensure 100 per cent safety of his emergency corpus, he mostly relies on fixed deposits and invests only a small portion in debt funds.
 He has Rs 10 lakh in FD and Rs 1 lakh in debt funds.
 Catering to his insurance needs, Arun already has a health cover of Rs 9 lakh provided by his employer.
 He is also thinking of purchasing a personal health cover.
 He also has term insurance of Rs 50 lakh.